 Please note that to protect the plants inside, dogs are not permitted in the walled gardens.

 The artworks include large and small scale works in materials including stone, metal and ceramics.
 Artist John Nicholls will be exhibiting his figurative sandstone sculpture, amongst others.
 He says: "I like to combine simplicity of line, balance, curves and shadow lines to create a pleasing shape, representing nothing but itself."

 Also exhibiting is Keith Appleby, whose contemporary work in wood is inspired by the sea.
 Keith says: "I like to explore the characterstics of the wood and develop forms based upon the natural patterns and shapes I uncover in the process."

 As well as being able to look at and admire the sculptures, visitors can also purchase any they particularly love, and have them delivered after the exhibition has finished.

-If you want to buy a sculpture, please head to the pay point available in the Cromwellian Building where a volunteer will be able to help you with your purchase.
+If you want to buy a sculpture, pick up a catalogue to find the details and speak to a member of staff who will be able to help you with your purchase.